-Then it all changed, after we’d invested deeply in creating content for our community The platforms listed, and turned from looking at us, the users, to looking at their shareholders, and shifted their focus to delivering returns.
-The algorithms changed to serve that audience.
+Then it all changed, after we’d invested deeply in creating content for our community These platforms listed, and turned from looking at us, the users, to looking at their shareholders, and delivering returns.
+And the algorithms changed to serve that audience.
 And for users, they keep changing.
-You simply can’t keep up.
+You can’t keep up.

-Today we find ourselves in a position where we create good content, we build our community through that, but discover that we’re only reaching a small percentage of our hard-earned community – and to reach the rest we need to ‘boost’ our ad.
+Today, we create good content, we build our community, but discover that we’re only reaching a small percentage of our community – and to reach the rest we need to ‘boost’ our ad.

 The context: A changing environment

-Radio used to be an affordable and impactful option for private business but it has been hard hit by Covid as fewer people are in their cars, in traffic.
-Even before Covid, it had taken a huge knock from audio-on-demand which has become accessible to almost everyone from Spotify to podcasts to Youtube.
+Radio used to be an affordable and impactful option for SMEs but it has been hard hit by Covid as fewer people are in their cars, in traffic.
+Even before Covid, it had taken a huge knock from audio on demand which has become accessible to almost everyone from Spotify to podcasts to youtube.